pkhurt/pkhurt/README.md

 ## About Me

 I'm Peter, a passionate developer from 🇩🇪.
-With a love for technology, innovation and music, I work on a variety of projects ranging from music practice helper apps to machine learning and data analysis.
+With a love for technology, digital maps, innovation and music, I work on a variety of projects ranging from music practice helper apps to machine learning and data analysis.

 - 🌱 I’m currently learning GitHub Actions, Deep Learning and constantly working on databases.
 - 🔭 I’m currently working on a practice helper python tool that can act as a call and response as well as a random practice item generator.
 - 👯 I’m looking to collaborate on machine learning projects or QGIS tools.
-- 💬 Ask me about music and how to practice, as well as python and github actions.
+- 💬 Ask me about music and how to practice, digital maps or HD Maps as well as python and github actions.
 - 📫 How to reach me: Just send me a message on "LinkedIn".
 - ⚡ Fun fact: I can play Marimba, too.